The Qi Institute.com

 Ancient China.
 Qigong literally translates as Qi, breath or energy & Gong,

-exercise or the "art of developing energy for health, internal force & mind
+energy" exercise or the "art of developing energy for health, internal force

-training" (Wong Kiew Kit, The Art of Chi Kung).
-The roots of Qigong go back
+& mind training" (Wong Kiew Kit, The Art of Chi Kung).
+The roots of

-6,000 + years to the Taoist Dao Yin exercises of ancient China.
-There is
+Qigong go back 6,000 + years to the Taoist Dao Yin exercises of ancient

-serious debate as to how old Qigong really is, with 6,000+ years being the
+China.
+There is serious debate as to how old Qigong really is, with 6,000

 In China Qigong has influenced many different fields including: Medical,